-The Space Situational Awareness (SSA) Programme is being implemented as an optional ESA programme with financial participation by 14 Member States.
-It began in 2009, and the programme’s mandate was extended to 2019 at the 2012 ESA Ministerial Council.
-The second phase, Phase II, of the programme is currently funded at €46.5 million for 2013–16.
+The Space Situational Awareness (SSA) Programme is being implemented as an optional ESA programme with financial participation by 19 Member States1.
+It began in 2009, and the programme’s mandate was most recently extended to 2020 at the 2016 ESA Ministerial Council.
+The current phase of the programme is funded at €95 million through to 2020.

 Under the programme, Europe is acquiring the independent capability to watch for objects and natural phenomena that could harm satellites in orbit or infrastructure such as power grids on the ground.
 To achieve this, ESA’s SSA programme is focusing on three main areas:

 - Space Weather (SWE): monitoring and predicting the state of the Sun and the interplanetary and planetary environments, including Earth’s magnetosphere, ionosphere and thermosphere, which can affect spaceborne and ground-based infrastructure thereby endangering human health and safety

 - Near-Earth Objects (NEO): detecting natural objects such as asteroids that can potentially impact Earth and cause damage

 - Space Surveillance and Tracking (SST): watching for active and inactive satellites, discarded launch stages and fragmentation debris orbiting Earth

 Each of these activities is being developed as ‘segment’ (analogous to a satellite’s traditional ‘ground segment’) in parallel sets of capabilities and services, supported detection and measurement systems, data processing, data centres and end-user/customer support with contributions from existing European infrastructure.

 The current activities running to 2020 place increased emphasis on developing space weather and NEO services, while research, development and validation activities continue in the domain of space surveillance and tracking.